 [MY VIEW] Once the only pro game in town, second division soccer appears to be on its way out in the United States.
 And it’s too bad.
-D2 leagues propped up U.S.pro soccer in the lean […]
+D2 leagues propped up U.S.pro soccer in the lean years after the North American Soccer League folded in 1985 and before MLS launched in 1996.
+Without D2 soccer, […]

 my view